 About me

-Kayla Bettis-Weber, LCSW, LAC, ACS, RP
+Kayla Bettis-Weber, LCSW, LAC, ACS

-pronouns: she/her/hers
+pronouns: she/her

 I am an advocate for the LGBTQIA population and BIPOC.
 I strive to provide an inclusive space reinforced by cultural humility.
 It’s imperative for us professionals to participate in our own healing journey and evolve our approaches with time.
 Beyond the Colorado licensing board’s requirements for continuing education, I engage in ongoing learning and support for this often difficult work through supervision with my own mentors, Brainspotting consultation groups, and as a member of the International Society for the Study of Trauma and Dissociation (ISSTD).
+Finally, I am thrilled to be a part of a Social Work Professional Advisory Council.
+Our 10-member committee is compromised of social workers around the country to provide insights on trends in the field to enhance MSW curriculum development.

 Land Acknowledgment